zachary-chiodini/Decision-Tree-Learning-Classification/README.md

     However, because the algorithm is recursive and creates a nested structure, it is inherently a little complex.
-    I prefer a more explicit description over a more simplified one, because the latter may lead to unwanted ambiguity and misconception.
+    I prefer a more explicit description over a more simplified one, because the latter will lead to ambiguity.
 </p>

 <hr>